 A4.9.2.2.
-If amending information on a combined certificate and citation, ensure the following is included on the bottom of the certificate: special order number, amendment order number, condition code, personnel accounting symbol code, and RDP date (if applicable).
+If amending information on a combined certificate and citation, ensure the following is included on the bottom of the certificate: special order number, amendment order number, condition code, and personnel accounting symbol code.
 If desired and space permits, the reason for the amendment can be listed in parenthesis (i.e., "Amends 3 OLC to 4 OLC; Amends 1 January 2007 to 1 February 2007, etc.).
 Refer to Figure A4.3.